urraka/texpack/README.md

 **Building:**

 Adapt makefile as needed.
-External dependencies are `libpng` and `libz`.
+External dependencies are `libpng` and `zlib`.
 It also depends on `jsoncpp` and code from `RectangleBinPack` but that's embedded in the source.